university of geneva - united nations office at geneva conversations with academia

 Alexandre B. Hedjazi is a Senior Lecturer at the University of Geneva, where has taught many courses on comparative politics, and organized multiple seminar series on the Caspian Sea, Regionalization and Urban development bringing scholars and practitioner to explore and discuss the nexus of development, security and the environment.
 Bridging his academic research and his knowledge of Central Asia and the Caucasus, his latest work concerns the impact of emerging economic and political insecurities on regional cooperation and development.

-Jacques de Werra is professor of law (intellectual property and contract law).
+Jacques de Werra is vice-rector of the University of Geneva (where he is in charge - among different projects - of the University's digital strategy www.unige.ch/digital) and professor of law (intellectual property and contract law).
 He holds a doctorate in law from the University of Lausanne and a Master's degree in Law (LLM) from Columbia Law School and was admitted to the bar in both Geneva and New York.

 Prof. de Werra was a Faculty Fellow/Faculty Associate at the Berkman Klein Center for Internet and Society and has held visiting professor positions at various universities, including Stanford Law School, Nagoya University and City University of Hong Kong.
 He has launched a summer school on Internet law at the University of Geneva (www.internetlaw-geneva.ch) and co-leads the WIPO - University of Geneva summer school on intellectual property.